daostack/arc.js_legacy/README.md

 Arc.js runs against an Ethereum network where it assumes that the Arc contracts have been migrated.
 Out of the box, Arc.js can find contracts migrated to the mainnet.
 But for testing, you will need to tell it to migrate the Arc contracts to a testnet of your choice.
 You can do this by running a few Arc.js scripts.

+**First a note**:  The following script examples assume you are running the scripts in the root folder of your application.
+If you happen to be running the scripts in the context of a cloned Arc.js repository, omit the prefix `npm explore @daostack/arc.js -- `.

-For example, to deploy contracts to a Ganache testnet, run the following scripts from the root of your application:
+To deploy contracts to a Ganache testnet, run the following scripts:

 Either synchronously in a separate shell window:
 ```script